ksurana21/revpref/README.md

 We see that the data set is inconsistent with both SARP and WARP conditions.
-All the three tests revealed that our data set failed to satisfy the rationality hypothesis.
+All the three tests revealed that our data set failed to satisfy the rationality axioms.
 However, these tests did not indicate how close our data set was to satisfying the axioms.
 In the next step, we compute goodness-of-fit indices to measure the severity of violations.

 **Goodness-of-fit**

 The package provides functionalities for two goodness-of-fit measures.
-The first measure is the critical cost efficiency index (CCEI) which is defined as maximal efficiency level such that the data is consistent with rationality restrictions.
+The first measure is the critical cost efficiency index (CCEI) which is defined as the maximal efficiency level at that the data is consistent with rationality restrictions.
 From the previous exercises, we know that our data set failed to satisfy GARP at full efficiency but is consistent with GARP at 90% efficiency.
 As such we can expect the CCEI to be